CALL's online courses are offered throughout the year and are designed so that you can participate at your own pace and at your own time.

 What We Believe: Theology in the Anglican Tradition w The Rev. Dr. John Kater Essential Anglican Studies

-Ritual Care During Transitions w Dr. Elaine Ramshaw
+Ritual Care in Times of Transition w Dr. Elaine Ramshaw

 Facing Choices: Ethics in the Anglican Tradition w The Rev. Austin Leininger Essential Anglican Studies